jfields4733/Jordan/10Latches/README.md

 *How many switch up and down movements are necessary to go through all four state combinations?*

+4 switch movements are necessary

 *We have been taught that all nets have to have a driver.
 What drives the combinatory loop?*

+The previous state drives the loops